Get the high-level details you need to set up your Confluence Cloud site in order to meet your team's needs.

 Want someone to look something over, add additional information, or approve anything?
 Put that work in Confluence and assign it to them as a task.
 They'll be able to make any changes or add comments in Confluence, and let you know when they're done by mentioning you back.

-From the Sidebar Configuration tab, you can determine which content types display in the sidebar.
-You can do this for your overview, blog, and any add-on content types, such as questions or calendars.
+You can determine which items display in the sidebar.
+You can do this for overview, blog, and any apps, such as questions or calendars.